saint11/DeadWeight/source/index.md

 Every time a test fails the player can mark one of the circles below the attribute.
 When in the **interlude** that character can use those points to level up that attribute.
 Read more about it on the **interlude**.

+(This mechanic is not done yet, but it's in the roadmap.) {.alert}

 ### Zero Dice?

-If you for any reason need to roll zero dice, you roll 2 dice instead and keep the lowest value.
+If you for any reason need to roll zero dice, you roll 2 dice instead and keep the lowest number.
 Rolling less than zero dice is also possible, just keep adding dice, to roll -2 dice just roll 4 dice and choose the worst.
 I'm pretty sure that test will fail, though, sorry.

+For simplicity, the *GM* may declare a -2 or lower roll to be an automatic failure.

 ### Checks or Tests

 Sometimes a rule will call for a **check**, such as an initiative check.
 Checks  work exactly like tests, except that rolling 1s and 4s on this test do **not** cause fatigue.

-Proficiency can be used both in **tests** and **checks**.
+Proficiency can be used normally in **checks**.

 ### Advantage and Disadvantage

 When a test describes a especially easy or hard action the **GM** may give players an **advantage** or **disadvantage**.
 Many combat actions, and enemy abilities will also add an **advantage** or **disadvantage** to tests.

 - **Advantage** allows the player to choose **one** dice from the test or check to reroll.
 The new value must be used.
 - **Disadvantage** allows the *GM* to choose **one** dice from the test or check to reroll.
-The *GM* chooses to use old or new value.
+The new value must be used.

 The players or *GM* may always choose *not* to reroll a dice for advantage or disadvantage respectively.